SaorsaLabs/Template_Canister/README.md

 ```

 #### Call another canister
-Within the core module is a function (see utils.rs) to allow users to easily call other canister smart contracts on the Internet Computer.
+Within the core module is a function to allow users to easily call other canister smart contracts on the Internet Computer (see utils.rs).
 An example of this being used is in example_custom_modlue/logic.rs which calls the ckBTC minter to fetch the estimated withdrawal fee.

 ```bash
 dfx canister call example_canister --network ic make_call_to_ckbtc_minter